Jurassic World Aftermath

-Jurassic World Aftermath is a 2020 virtual reality stealth game for the Oculus Quest and Oculus Quest 2.
+Jurassic World Aftermath is a 2020 virtual reality stealth game developed by Coatsink Software and published by Oculus Studios for the Oculus Quest and Oculus Quest 2.
 It is based on the Jurassic Park franchise.
-It was developed by Coatsink Software and published by Oculus Studios.
 It takes place on the island of Isla Nublar, two years after the events of the 2015 film Jurassic World.
 For much of the game, the player is hunted by velociraptors while proceeding through a facility on the island.

 Jurassic World Aftermath: Part 2, a continuation in the form of paid downloadable content (DLC), was released in 2021.
-A non-VR version for Nintendo Switch, titled Jurassic World Aftermath Collection and containing both parts, was released the following year.
-A VR version of Jurassic World Aftermath Collection was released for the PlayStation VR2 in 2023.
+A non-VR version for Nintendo Switch without involvement from Oculus, titled Jurassic World Aftermath Collection and containing both parts, was released by Coatsink the following year.
+A VR version of Jurassic World Aftermath Collection was released by Coatsink for the PlayStation 5 via PlayStation VR2 in 2023.

 Gameplay

 Jurassic World Aftermath is a stealth game played from a first-person perspective.
 It takes place on Isla Nublar, two years after the events of Jurassic World, and prior to the events of Jurassic World: Fallen Kingdom.
 The player takes control of Sam, a silent security expert who is sent to the island to infiltrate its ruins and obtain information.
 His plane crashes on the island after an encounter with a Pteranodon.
 The player is aided by an offscreen partner named Dr. Amelia "Mia" Everett, who is injured following the plane crash and stays behind.
 From her location, she provides the player with mission objectives and updates.

 For much of the game, the player moves through a facility while being hunted by velociraptors, the primary enemies.
 The player must use stealth and distractions to avoid the raptors, who can be lured away with the use of an alarm or radio.
 Two other dinosaurs, Dilophosaurus and Tyrannosaurus, also briefly appear as enemies.
 The player cannot fight against any of the animals and must instead avoid them.
 Sound is emphasized in the game, as listening to the environment is often necessary to proceed with success.
 Running creates noise which can attract the raptors, making slow movements necessary.
 Minigames and puzzle-solving also make up aspects of the gameplay.
 The island's facility has doors leading into five different areas, and a switch must be activated to access each area.
 The final two areas are absent from the game and are included in the DLC, titled Jurassic World Aftermath: Part 2.
 It includes new mini-games and dinosaur interactions, and concludes the storyline.